JADE BLUE

 MCCROSSEN-NETHERCOTT

-Her work is informed by both professional expertise and lived experience, giving her a rare ability to bridge policy discussions with the realities faced by victim-survivors.
-In 2020, Jade’s rape case was dropped by the Crown Prosecution Service just days before trial after the defendant claimed she suffered from “sexsomnia” - an extremely rare sleep disorder - based on speculative evidence from experts who had never met her.
-Jade used the Victims’ Right to Review (VRR) process to challenge the decision, ultimately forcing the CPS to admit they had been wrong and that a jury would have been more likely than not to convict.
-She went on to successfully sue the CPS for their handling of the case, securing damages in 2024.
+Her perspective is shaped by both professional experience and lived reality, allowing her to bridge the gap between policy and what people actually face in practice.
+In 2020, Jade Blue’s rape case was dropped by the Crown Prosecution Service just days before trial, following a “sexsomnia” defence based on speculative expert evidence from clinicians who had never examined the defendant.
+Using the Victims’ Right to Review (VRR) process, she successfully challenged the decision, leading the CPS to acknowledge that the case should not have been dropped and that a jury would have been more likely than not to convict.
+She later brought a legal claim against the CPS, securing damages in 2024 for the way her case was handled.

 Advocacy and Campaigning